open-pay/openpay-js/README.md

 ```javascript
 OpenPay.card.validateCardNumber('5555555555554444);
 ```
-This method is very useful for determining whether a card number is valid and if a candidate for use with Openpay, so we recommend that you use before attempting a charge card.
+This method is very useful for determining whether a card number is a valid candidate for use with Openpay, so we recommend that you use it before attempting to charge a card.

 Examples:
 ```javascript